7 years India with breaks, some stories and infos

 but good views on the highest peaks of India, the great Nanda Devi,

 further to Kausani

-Trishul 2006).
-The next places in the Kumaon
+The next places from Kausani on way in the region was Almora,

 heritage monument, rock shelters with cave paintings which date back